serokell/blog-posts/Haskell Parser Combinators/article.md

   * equivalent to JSON: objects, lists, null, numbers, booleans, strings -->

-We will now take a look at a practical application with parser combinators: parsing S-expressions.
-Hopefully, such examples will give you a solid foundation for creating parsers for your grammars.
+We will now take a look at a practical application of parser combinators: parsing S-expressions.
+Hopefully, this example will give you a solid foundation for creating parsers for your grammars.

 Megaparsec is the go-to parser for industrial projects, so we will also use it in our tutorial.
 If you wish to see how it compares to other parser combinator libraries in Haskell, you can read its [`README.md`](https://github.com/mrkkrp/megaparsec#comparison-with-other-solutions).